Venice, Florida

 Venice is a city in Sarasota County, Florida, United States.
 The city includes what locals call "Venice Island", a portion of the mainland that is accessed via bridges over the artificially created Intracoastal Waterway.
 The city is located in Southwest Florida.
-As of the 2020 Census, the city had a population of 25,463.
-Venice is part of the North Port–Sarasota–Bradenton metropolitan statistical area.
+As of the 2020 Census, the city had a population of 25,463, up from 20,748 at the 2010 Census.
+Venice is part of the North Port–Bradenton–Sarasota, Florida Metropolitan Statistical Area.

 History

 The area that is now Venice was originally the home of Paleo-Indians, with evidence of their presence dating back to 8200 BCE.
-As thousands of years passed, and the climate changed and some of the Pleistocene animals that the Indians hunted became extinct, the descendents of the Paleo-Indians found new ways to create stone and bone weapons to cope with their changing environment.
-These descendents became known as the Archaic peoples.
-Evidence of their camps along with their stone tools were discovered in parts of Venice.
+As thousands of years passed, and the climate changed and some of the Pleistocene animals that the Indians hunted became extinct, the descendants of the Paleo-Indians found new ways to create stone and bone weapons to cope with their changing environment.
+These descendants became known as the Archaic peoples.
+Evidence of their camps along with stone tools were discovered in parts of Venice.
 Over several millennia the culture and people who lived in the area changed.
 The peoples who the Spanish encountered when they arrived in 1500s were mound-builders.
-Venice lay in a boundary area between two cultures, the Tocobaga and the Calusa, and so you can find evidence of each in the area.
+Venice lay in a boundary area between two cultures, the Tocobaga and the Calusa, and thus evidence of each can be found in the area.